cutiekey/cutiekey/CONTRIBUTING.md

 - `MISSKEY_WEBFINGER_USE_HTTP`: If it's set true, WebFinger requests will be http instead of https, useful for testing federation between servers in localhost.
 NEVER USE IN PRODUCTION.

 ## Continuous integration
-Misskey uses GitHub Actions for executing automated tests.
+Sharkey uses GitLab CI for executing automated tests.
-Configuration files are located in [`/.github/workflows`](/.github/workflows).
+Configuration files are located in [`/.gitlab-ci.yml`](.gitlab-ci.yml).

 ## Vue
 Misskey uses Vue(v3) as its front-end framework.